Communication Workshops for a Diverse Social Identity Culture

 Traditional markers of oppression such as being female, dark skinned or gay are now expanded to. being unattractive, old, fat or disabled and other markers of oppression.
-There are now up to 19 markers of oppression.
+There are now more than 19 markers of oppression.

 With Intersecting Identity Play people can talk, or joke and enjoy their social identities and those of others without being too offended or causing an escalation of offense.

 Any open discussion will often bring up issues of race, culture, gender, orientation, and other ‘hot button’ issues.
 With PRePP communication guidelines we try to create a safe container for participants to feel comfortable enough to communicate freely with others of differing political views, religious beliefs, and sexual orientations.